Healthy basil seed drink by Mr Basil with kiwi, pomegranate, and pineapple flavors alongside a glass of lemon basil seed water.

 What are sabja seeds called in English?

 Sabja seeds are called basil seeds in English.
-More specifically, sweet basil seeds, because they come from Ocimum basilicum, the sweet basil plant.
+More specifically, sweet basil seeds, because they come from Ocimum basilicum.
 They are also known as tukmaria seeds or falooda seeds.

 Are sabja seeds healthy?